turbobabr/Sketch-Plugins-Cookbook/README.md

 #### Using remote image files

-In order to use remote image file we have download it first and convert to an instance of `NSImage` first using a helper function:
+In order to use remote image file we have to download it first and convert to an instance of `NSImage` first using a helper function:
 ```JavaScript
 const FillType = { Solid: 0, Gradient: 1, Pattern: 4, Noise: 5 };
 const PatternFillType = { Tile: 0, Fill: 1, Stretch: 2, Fit: 3};